practicalli/engineering-playbook/docs/os/linux/hyprland/index.md

     Garuda Linux Hyprland is recommended when first starting (especially if not used to Arch Linux).

     Garuda uses the BtrFs file system which allows snapshots and rollbacks to recover the operating system and desktop should hyprland or arch linux pakcages break.

+=== "HyDE"

+    [Hyde-Project/HyDE](https://github.com/HyDE-Project/HyDE) is a series of scripts that install a more complete desktop environment based on Hyprland.

+    Practicalli recommends installing Arch Linux using a BtrFs partition, so snapshots and rollbacks can manage breaking chainges in Hyprland effectively.
+This is beyond the scope of the HyDE project itself.

 === "NWG Live ISO"